-Shopify does not have a ready-made Chinese option yet, but you can customize the store language under Shopify’s theming options in the admin console.
-To change your storefront terms to Chinese, go to your Shopify admin, Online Store > Themes, find the theme to edit, and click Actions > Edit language.
+Shopify does not have a ready-made Traditional Chinese option yet, but you can customize the store language under Shopify’s theming options in the admin console.
+To change your storefront terms to Traditional Chinese, go to your Shopify admin, Online Store > Themes, find the theme to edit, and click Actions > Edit language.
 Merchants can click “Other Languages” and create their own language and associated region.
 The terms for various parts of the website such as the Collections, Customer, or Homepage can have terms manually inputted without any coding knowledge.

 Image Source: Shopify Help Center

 Stores with themes will have additional files that need to be modified to display Chinese text in appropriate locations, particularly if you are using a customized theme.
 To do a full Traditional Chinese translation you will need to code and create a new locale file.
 Some themes only allow you to translate certain parts of the theme, so we encourage merchants to do a quick test for each theme’s localization when weighing between options.

 Multi-language sites on Shopify require more considerations and planning.
 There are different approaches to tackling multi-language on Shopify.
 The two more common approaches that we’ve seen are:

 Below, we discuss the advantages and tradeoffs of each approach.

 Option 1: Create a Different Store For Each Language

 |Simplicity and clear division between different languages||Time-consuming content updates for each store|

 |Maximum design flexibility for customizing the layout for each language||Inventory management across each store is separate and requires other integration solutions|

 |Different currencies for each store if needed||Potential user experience compromises when switching from store to store|